 Key messages:

-The summer extract contained approximately 72,900 records of which around 2,300 were living in areas outside of the county or could not be geographically located due to incorrect/unknown postcode data.
-The following is based upon the remaining 70,600 pupils who live in the county and attend schools here.
+The Spring 2025 extract contained approximately 73,300 records of which around 2,300 were living in areas outside of the county or could not be geographically located due to incorrect/unknown postcode data.
+The following is based upon the remaining 71,000 pupils who live in the county and attend schools here.

-• The Aycliffe West ward had the highest proportions of pupils eligible for FSM at 56.3%, up from 40.2% respectively, in the Spring 2020 Census.
-Of the 63 wards, 28 had higher proportions than the county average (32.8%),
+• The Peterlee ward had the highest proportions of pupils eligible for FSM at 50.1%.
+Of the 51 wards, 22 had higher proportions than the county average (33.1%),

-• The Easington Family First Area (FFA) had the highest proportion of pupils eligible for FSM at 43.8%, up from 33.2% in the Spring 2020 Census, followed by Peterlee FFA at 41.9%, up from 29.7% previously.
-Of the 14 FFAs, 8 had higher proportions than the county average.
+• The Horden, Peterlee and surrounding area Local Network had the highest proportion of pupils eligible for FSM at 42.6%.
+Of the 12 Local Networks, 6 had higher proportions than the county average.

 Summary (DfE Data)